jero98772/attrez-c/README.md

 # mctools
-Some C data structs that I often use.
+Some C data structs and algorithms that I often use.